pulsar-edit/documentation/docs/contributing-to-pulsar/building-pulsar.md

 The build script will automatically build for your system's CPU architecture, for example building on an `x86_64` CPU will produce binaries for `x86_64`, building on `arm64` will only produce binaries for `arm64`.

-It is not possible to "cross-build" for different OSs.
-For Linux binaries you must build from a Linux machine, macOS binaries must be built from macOS etc. Your OS is detected automatically and the script will build the correct binaries for it.
+It is not possible to “cross-build” for different OSs.
+For Linux binaries you must build from a Linux machine; macOS binaries must be built from macOS; and so on.
+Your OS is detected automatically and the script will build the correct binaries for it.

 ::: tabs#core-hacking

 @tab Linux

-By default running `yarn dist` will attempt to create `appimage` (for most Linux distributions), `deb` (for Debian or Ubuntu based distributions) and `rpm` (for Red Hat or Fedora based distributions) binaries but you can select the actual target you want to build by appending the above targets to the command. e.g.:
+By default, running `yarn dist` will attempt to create `appimage` (for most Linux distributions), `deb` (for Debian or Ubuntu based distributions) and `rpm` (for Red Hat or Fedora based distributions) binaries but you can select the actual target you want to build by appending the above targets to the command. e.g.:

 - `yarn dist appimage`
 - `yarn dist deb`